 Deadline: Until filled

-Solidarity Center is seeking two Senior Award Specialists to fill newly created roles in its Department of Program Quality, Learning, and Compliance (PQLC).
-This department provides cradle-to grave management of awards and supports programs through its three areas of expertise: proposal development; award management and compliance; and monitoring evaluation and learning (MEL).
+Solidarity Center is seeking experienced grant managers with an eye for detail and expertise in international development and US Government funding mechanisms to fill two newly-created Senior Award Specialist roles in its Department of Program Quality, Learning, and Compliance (PQLC).
+This department provides cradle-to grave administration of the organization's government grants, supporting programs worldwide through its three areas of expertise: proposal development; award management and compliance; and monitoring evaluation and learning (MEL).

 This position is ideal for a highly analytical, detail-oriented individual with strong communication and interpersonal skills and a deep understanding of the funding regulations in the assigned donor portfolio.
+The successful candidate will have a keen instinct for negotiation, an appreciation for following rules, and a sense of flexibility to accommodate complex program needs in difficult and/or changing environments.
 In addition, Solidarity Center looks for individuals who have a passion for social justice, experience with labor unions, and/or a background in human rights and democracy programs.
 Specific requirements include:

-This is a collective bargaining unit position, generously compensated with a gross annual salary starting at approximately $93,000 USD.
+This is a collective bargaining unit position, generously compensated with a gross annual salary starting at approximately $95,500 USD with a range up to more than $105,000 based on experience.
 A robust benefits package includes fully paid health insurance, a retirement plan and pension, life insurance, and ample paid time off for holidays, vacation, and medical leave.
-We also offer opportunities and funds for professional development.
+Pre-tax deduction programs are also available for commuting, dependent care, and health care expenses.
+In addition, we offer opportunities and funds for professional development.

 For Candidates Applying from the AFL-CIO: Please be advised that we will inform the AFL-CIO when any of its current employees apply for positions with Solidarity Center.
 This notification is a matter of policy for all candidates, regardless of each individual’s qualifications and competitiveness for a specific opportunity.